If you are a physician who would like to explore the numerous non-clinical opportunities open to you, this is the conference for you.

 2:20–3:10 BREAKOUT SESSION (Choose One)

-B. Opportunities for Physicians in Work from Home Telemedicine
+B. Opportunities for Physicians in Patient Safety and Quality Improvement

 Rishi Anand, MD is Director, Electrophysiology Laboratory at Holy Cross Hospital in Fort Lauderdale, Florida.
-Dr. Anand also serves as a medical legal consultant/expert witness and is a successful real estate investor.
+Dr. Anand also serves as a medical legal consultant/expert witness and has experience in commercial real estate.
 He is a SEAK alumnus.

 David Best, MD, MBA is the CEO and Co-Founder of the MDea family of companies, including BESTMSLs (BESTMSLs.com), a contract medical science liaison organization, The Doctor’s Channel (TheDoctorsChannel.com), the world’s largest short form video site for doctors including CME, The Almost Doctor’s Channel (TheAlmostDoctorsChannel.com) for premeds, med students, residents and fellows, MDea (MDeaNY.com) a medical communications agency and Dr. Cruiter (DrCruiter.com) a physician placement service.

-Savi Chadha, MD, MPH is a medical science liaison with Tardis Medical Consultancy and is based in Chicago.
-He received his BS in Marketing from Loyola and his MD from St. James School of Medicine.
+Savi Chadha, MD, MPH is a senior regional medical manager and medical science liaison with Supernus Pharmaceuticals, Inc. He received his MD from St. James School of Medicine.
 Dr. Chadha is a SEAK alumnus.

-Judy L. Finney, MD, FACC has been an Associate Medical Director with Allstate Financial in Chicago since 2012 where her responsibilities mainly involve underwriting life insurance.
-Prior to joining Allstate, Dr. Finney practiced interventional cardiology for more than 25 years in Arizona.
+Judy L. Finney, MD, FACC has been an Associate Medical Director with Allstate Financial in Chicago since 2012 where her responsibilities mainly involve life insurance underwriting.
+Dr. Finney is Board Certified in Internal Medicine, Cardiology, and Interventional Cardiology.

 Lisa S. Jenks, MD is the owner and Medical Director of Genesis MedSpa in Colorado Springs, Colorado, which she founded in 2007.
 Genesis MedSpa has won numerous awards and been named a Colorado top 100 woman-owned business.